moikakd/Camphish-pro/readme.md

 ### 🚀 DEPLOYMENT PROTOCOL

-Execute the following commands in your terminal to initialize the Sovereign Node.
+To initialize the Sovereign Node on Linux or Termux:

 ```bash
 # 1. Access the Sovereign Repository